Gumssss/NutriPro/README.md

 # JOE - AI Recipe Creator

 ## Overview
 JOE is an AI recipe creator.
 Upload a photo of the ingredients you have available and any requirements you have, and JOE will give you three delicious recipes you could make.
+We made JOE as a project over four days.

 ## How to run
 1. Ensure all requirements are installed on your device.
 A `requirements.txt` exists in this repository; run `pip install -r requirements.txt`.